-.
-The Ganga and its tributaries drain a large and fertile basin with an area of about one million square kilometres.
-The Ganges has a number of tributaries which are mentioned below:
+and from there the river is called Ganga The tributaries of Ganga River drain a large and fertile basin with an area of about one million square kilometres.
+The tributaries of Ganga River which are mentioned below:

-, also known as the Jumna, is a major river of the northern India.
-Yamuna River has a total length of about 1,376 km (855 mi).
-The Yamuna's source is at the Yamunotri glacier near Banderpoonch peaks, in the Mussourie range of the lower Himalayas at an elevation of about 6387 meters above sea level in district Uttarakashi
+, also known as the Jamuna, is a major river of the northern India and also one of the largest tributaries of Ganga River.
+The Yamuna River has a total length of about 1,376 km (855 mi).
+The Yamuna's source is at the Yamunotri

 state border.
 At this point, the Eastern and Western Yamuna canals are fed from the river.

-One of the largest southern tributaries of the Ganges is the Son River
+One of the largest southern tributaries of Ganga River is the Son River

 of central India.
 The Son River originates in the state of Chhattisgarh

 .
-It then flows in the north-northwest direction through Madhya Pradesh
+It then flows in the north-northwest direction through the Amarkantak

 and Bihar and joins the Ganges just above Patna